 Organic mulches, on the other hand, are wonderful because they not only suppress weeds but help to build better soil over time.
 This gives them a clear advantage, not only over landscape fabric, but over digging out weeds too.

 The first thing you need to do is put down a weed barrier.
-Newspaper is ideal (cardboard is okay too) as a permeable, completely biodegradable, soil-enhancing alternative to landscape fabric.
-Lay your newspaper five or six sheets thick and overlap them generously to avoid gaps that weeds could push up through, then soak it well.
-Cover the newspaper (or cardboard) with at least two or three inches (5-8cm) of loose, well-rotted organic mulch.
+Newspaper or thick cardboard makes a fantastic permeable, completely biodegradable, soil-enhancing alternative to landscape fabric.
+Lay newspaper five or six sheets thick (thick cardboard can be laid one sheet thick) and overlap them generously to avoid gaps that weeds could push up through.
+Soak it all well, then cover with at least two or three inches (5-8cm) of loose, well-rotted organic mulch.

 Well-rotted garden compost, manure, sawdust, shredded bark, leafmold, coir, or a mixture of organic materials, all work well as mulch.